No in-person tours are scheduled.

 Informacion y documentacion para inscripcion

 The hours of enrollment are Mon-Fri, 8:30am to 2:30pm.
-There will have a box at the Fair Park Ave entrance for completed packets with all documents.
+There is a box at the Fair Park Ave entrance for completed packets with all documents.
 Office staff will be available to make copies of documents.
 The application is available here.
-Click on the LAUSD Enrollment form below.
-You can also visit LAUSD.net and fill out the form on their site.
-The office also has paper applications/packets that you can pick up in person.
+Click on the LAUSD Enrollment Form below to download the application.
+You can also visit LAUSD enrollment page to complete the application online.
+We can also provide paper applications and packets, please come by the Fair Park entrance to pick one up.